EraldyHq/kubee/resources/charts/kubernetes-monitoring/jsonnet/README.md

 ## About
-This is the Jsonnet project of the kube-x Kubernetes monitoring chart
+This is the Jsonnet project of the kubee Kubernetes monitoring chart

 For more information, see [](../contrib.md#how-this-project-was-bootstrapped-jsonnet-bootstrap)